Wrecks830/rustplugin-scraponomics/README.md

 ![](https://i.imgur.com/HtCAotG.png)

 An interest rate of 0.10 or 10% means 50 scrap in the bank will reward 5 scrap after 1 day.
+## Commands

+/ScrapAnnounce - Will announce leaderboard at will.

 ## Configuration

 ```json
 {